Azure/arm-deploy/README.md

     deploymentName: github-advanced-test
     failOnStdErr: false
 ```
-`failOnStdErr` equals true means that if there is some data written to stdErr and return code from az-cli is 0 then we will fail the action.
+`failOnStdErr` equals true implied that if some data is written to stdErr and exit code from az-cli is 0, then action execution will fail.

-`failOnStdErr` equals false means that if there is some data written to stdErr and return code from az-cli is 0 then action will be return a success.
-This input is added to support cases where stdErr is being used to stream warnings.
+`failOnStdErr` equals false implies that if some data is written to stdErr and return code from az-cli is 0, then action will continue execution.
+This input is added to support cases where stdErr is being used to stream warning or progress info.

-Return code 1 will always lead to failure of action irrespective the value of `failOnStdErr`.
+Non zero Exit code will always lead to failure of action irrespective the value of `failOnStdErr`.

 For more examples, refer : [Example Guide](https://github.com/Azure/arm-deploy/blob/main/examples/exampleGuide.md)